michaelw/TA-pihole_dns/README.md

 ------|----------
 Version | 1.2.7 - See on [Splunkbase](https://splunkbase.splunk.com/app/4505/)
 Vendor Product Version | [Pi-hole v5.2.x](https://pi-hole.net/)
-Add-on has a web UI | No. This add-on does not contain any views.
+Add-on has a web UI | Yes, this Add-on contains a configuration page for the Modular Input.

 The TA-pihole_dns Add-on allows Splunk data administrators to map the Pi-Hole DNS events to the [CIM](https://docs.splunk.com/Splexicon:CommonInformationModel) enabling the data to be used with other Splunk Apps, such as Enterprise Security.